haysjanete/Personal-Project-Tracker/journals/katelyn_martin.md

 ## 11/17/22
 Today, I worked on:
-* progres database set up,
+* progres database set up, authentication, log in, log out.

 I ended up reconfiguring our postgres set up to use migrations instead of a sql file.
 I learned about using the F2 key today from the video on authentication in order to select all items on a page.
+Worked for a long time with Klaudia to get authentication set up.
+Had some issues when it came to our Account Repo.

+## 11/18/22
+Today, I worked on:
+* Authentication.
+Third party API manipulation.

+The lecture this morning was very enlightening.
+I was able to get our authetication, log in, log out working from the lecture Dalonte gave!
+We are now working on deciding how to save our user input addresses in the back end in order to populate them on our dynamic map on the front end.